Meet Us | Work with Us | Contact Us | Media

 4. Most Vaccines will be Free for Medicare Beneficiaries:

-Another key provision of the IRA is the expansion of free vaccines for Medicare beneficiaries.
+Another key provision of the inflation recovery act is the expansion of free vaccines for Medicare beneficiaries.
 The plans cover the majority of vaccines at no additional cost.
-All adult vaccines recommended by the CDC’s Advisory Committee on Immunization Practices are included, with no copayments or deductibles required.
+All adult vaccines recommended by the CDC are covered with no copayments or deductibles.
 This includes vaccines for shingles, whooping cough, tetanus, and other recommended immunizations.

 5. Penalties for Price Increases Above Inflation:

-The IRA also targets pharmaceutical companies that increase the prices of their drugs at a rate faster than inflation.
-Under the new law, drug manufacturers will be penalized if they raise the prices of their products above the rate of inflation.
+The inflation protection act also targets pharmaceutical companies that increase the prices of their drugs at a rate faster than inflation.
+Under the new law, drug makers will face penalties if they raise prices faster than inflation.
 This provision aims to curb excessive price hikes and provide some stability in drug pricing.

 Immediate Impact on Consumers